dud3/git-devbliss/git-extensions/test/commands.md

 ## Help check

-Before we start with anything else lets check if we get the proper help screen incase of wrong command line syntax.
+Before we start with anything else lets check if we get the proper help screen increase of wrong command line syntax.

     >>> sh("git devbliss these are to many and wrong parameters")
     Usage: